 Team Dignitas was founded in 2003 having started out in Battlefield 1942, and has grown to produce top sides across multiple titles including League of Legends, CSGO, Heroes of the Storm and more.

 Dignitas was acquired by US NBA basketball club The Philadelphia 76ers in 2016.

-Ryan Hart is the number one ranked UK player in the fighting game genre and has won over 450 tournaments to date.
+Ryan Hart is one of the most well-known UK players in the fighting game genre, having won over 450 tournaments.

-The professional Street Fighter player is a four-time Guinness World Record holder, two-time Evolution world champion and the most successful UK Esports player to date.
+The former professional Street Fighter player is a four-time Guinness World Record holder, two-time Evolution world champion and the most successful UK esports player to date.
 These days he works as a content creator and host.